So you just got your first guitar, and are looking for a way to learn to play?

 Genres taught on Jamplay

-The genre sets are much better on Jamplay than their beginner tutorials in my opinion.
+In my opinion, the genre sets are much better on Jamplay than their beginner tutorials.

 They take the same approach: offer themed material by a number of instructors.